Lars Tiffany

-Lars Tiffany (born 1968) is an American lacrosse coach.
-He is the current head coach of the Virginia Cavaliers men's lacrosse program at the University of Virginia.
-Tiffany has led Virginia to back-to-back national titles (the 2019 NCAA Lacrosse Championship and the 2021 NCAA Lacrosse Championship, after the 2020 tournament was cancelled due to COVID-19).
+Lars Tiffany (born June 15, 1968) is an American lacrosse coach.
+He was most recently the head coach of the Virginia Cavaliers men's lacrosse program at the University of Virginia from 2017 to 2026, where he led the program to back-to-back national titles in 2019 and 2021 (the 2020 tournament was cancelled due to COVID-19).
 He was named 2019 ACC Coach of the Year.
 As with his predecessor Dom Starsia, Tiffany came to Virginia after coaching his alma mater at Brown.
 There, he was the 2015 and 2016 Ivy League Coach of the Year.
 On November 1, 2022, he was named as the head coach for the Haudenosaunee men's national lacrosse team for the 2023 World Lacrosse Championship.

 Early life

 Born in LaFayette, New York, Tiffany attended LaFayette High School, where he played football, basketball, as well as lacrosse.
 At Lafayette he was classmates with members of the Onondaga nation which strengthened his love for lacrosse, a sport that their indigenous ancestors pioneered.
+Tiffany's father owned a ranch adjacent to Onondaga land that also had wild buffalo on.
+His father made a treaty with the Onondagans to allow eleven of his buffalo to live on their land with all of the calves born to stay on their land.
 In 1986, he enrolled at Brown University, where he played lacrosse and served as captain for two years.
 He played in the NCAA tournament in 1987 and 1990.
 In 1990, he was selected to play in the annual North-South Senior All-Star Game.

+In 1985, Tiffany became the first white man to play for the Haudenosaunee national team, then called the Iroquois Nationals.